ickb/proposal/README.md

 A good countermeasure is to add deposit fees that depends on how much is populated the epoch:

-- over-populated: high deposit fees, up to 180 epochs worth of CKB interests;
+- Over-populated: high deposit fees, up to 180 epochs worth of CKB interests.
-- average populated: from minimal to no deposit fees;
+- Average populated: from minimal to no deposit fees.
-- scarcely populated: from no fees to incentives;
+- Scarcely populated: from no fees to incentives.

 ### Withdrawals from Incentivization Layer Perspective